stacks-archive/evangelists/overview/slides.md

 <img src="https://blockstack.org/images/visuals/blockstack-architecture-diagram.svg" width="500">

 Note:
-1) Lowest layer is the blockchain where which Blockstack uses to bootstrap trust in the network.
+1) Lowest layer is the blockchain which Blockstack uses to bootstrap trust in the network.
 Currently we run on BTC, but because of the implementation Blockstack can easily move to other blockchains.
-This is our Virtualchain technology.
+This is because of our Virtualchain technology.

 2) With the Virtualchain we have built the Blockstack Naming system which is functionally similar to DNS